 Consistent with our own traditions when we create exhibitions in different cities, we conduct heavy research on the artists from the region who are taking graffiti to the next level.
 In this instance, we proudly presented the studio works of two Chinese artists, Gas and Vance DNA who represent two completely diverse styles.
 Vance has previously presented his work in Miami at our flagship location, but exhibited brand new pieces along with 3D masterpieces.

-Additional murals were completed by Murgre of Bogota, Colombia who made it a point to represent women of the movement in the exhibit along with Tones of Switzerland whose classic b-boy characters contributed substantially to conveying the culture.
+Additional murals were completed by Mugre Diamanté of Bogota, Colombia who made it a point to represent the women of the movement in the exhibit along with Tones of Switzerland whose classic b-boy characters contributed substantially to celebrating the people who contribute to the culture.